Fine Art and Business - F2007

 Apply online through the Victorian Tertiary Admissions Centre (VTAC).

-If you are applying to the Bachelor of Fine Art (not the Bachelor of Art History and Curating), you will also need to register with MADA (if applying through VTAC) to submit your digital folio and written statement or attach it to your application (if applying directly to Monash).
+If you are applying to the Bachelor of Fine Art (not the Bachelor of Art History and Curating), you will also need to register with Monash Art, Design and Architecture (MADA) for a folio presentation.

 Current Monash students